vikasagartha/vikasagartha.github.io/mac.md

 * inputs: symbols, fast/slow rates
 * outputs: recommends enter/exit/hold.

-It has additional parameters to display charts and more.
+It has additional parameters which are documented in the [readme][readme].

 If you have feature requests or implementation thoughts, please open some issues on github or send me an email.